-When using the pixel mapping features of the Mbox application it can be useful to view the subsampling and fixture layout for contexts that are using outputs as their source.
+When using the pixel mapping features of the Mbox application it can be useful to view the subsampling and fixture layout for contexts that are using outputs (but not mixes) as their source.
 Pressing [F5] will toggle through previsualization of all outputs, followed by each output (1-9) in order.